marrub--/Lithium/readme.md

 # Running

-If you wish to run an in-development version of the mod, you can click the "Clone or download" button and then "Download ZIP".
+If you wish to run an in-development version of the mod, you can click the "Code" button at the top of the page and then "Download ZIP".

-Once you've done that you can then load the `pk7` folder into ZDoom as you would any other mod.
+Once you've done that, and extracted the ZIP file, you can then load the `pk7` folder into ZDoom as you would any other mod.

 # Code